NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

-sensors acquire the images at independent times, it is strongly suggested that the timestamp be a number of the form ``<digits>.<digits>``, representing the precise image acquisition time.
+sensors acquire the images at independent times, it is strongly suggested that the timestamp be a number of the form ``<digits>.<digits>``, representing the precise image acquisition time, in seconds.

-Without the rig constraint, or if all the sensors on the rig take pictures simultaneously, the only assumption is that images have the same timestamp only if taken at the same time, with the precise timestamp value not used (see also ``--num_overlaps``).
+Without the rig constraint, or if all the sensors on the rig take pictures simultaneously, the only assumption is that images have the same timestamp only if taken at the same time, with the precise timestamp value not used (but one must set ``--bracket_len`` to a small value).
+See also ``--num_overlaps``.

 Any characters in the timestamp string that are not digits or the decimal period will be removed and the rest will be converted to a